Quick Answer

 For each invoice cycle, verify this short compliance list:

 If you invoice cross-border and reverse charge may apply, verify before issuing.
-Confirm the client's business status and relevant tax ID, then confirm whether your service and jurisdictions support reverse-charge treatment.
-Add required wording only after verification.
-Use this draft placeholder until you confirm: "Add current required reverse-charge wording after verification."
+Confirm the client's current business status and relevant tax ID, then check the service and jurisdiction rules against current official source records.
+Any required reverse-charge wording stays pending until those checks are complete and should not be used on an invoice before then.

 If you cannot translate the work into verifiable line items, do not force a fixed-value milestone invoice yet.
 Split into a paid discovery phase, or use hourly billing until deliverables, tax treatment, and approval triggers are clear.
 If you want a deeper dive, read GDPR for Freelancers: A Step-by-Step Compliance Checklist for EU Clients.